 OS X’s built-in firewall, when enabled, functions based on services and applications, allowing only inbound connections aimed at particular pieces of software—for example, a connection to iPhoto’s shared-library service.
 But the OS X firewall can’t be configured to allow a connection from a particular Internet protocol (IP) address.
 Little Snitch offers this type of functionality, but it reveals this power in stages, allowing a simple approach for those who want security without fuss, while using configurable rules to provide levels of deeper and deeper access for those who want more-precise control.

-As in previous versions, Little Snitch’s most obvious use is in alerting you to the network activity of applications and low-level software.
+previous versions, Little Snitch’s most obvious use is in alerting you to the network activity of applications and low-level software.
 For instance, launch Google Chrome, and Little Snitch warns you that the browser is attempting to connect to www.google.com (to check for updates, ostensibly).
 Should Little Snitch let it proceed, and, if so, for how long and with what limits?
 The utility even differentiates between IP addresses and ports.
 (An IP address is a destination, like an apartment building; a port is like a specific apartment within the building.)

 Little Snitch comes configured to allow common activities—for example, Safari requesting data from port 80 (standard Web pages) and port 443 (https-secured pages)—to pass through without notice.
 Many OS X system daemons, autonomous bits of low-level software, also get preapproved.
 But even these passes are explicitly allowed via rules that you can view, with descriptions, in the Little Snitch Configuration app.